Biden seeks $47B for Ukraine, COVID-19, monkeypox, disasters

 “We have rallied the world to support the people of Ukraine as they defend their democracy and we cannot allow that support to Ukraine to run dry,” Young said in a blog post.

 The White House request will play into congressional budget negotiations in the coming weeks as financing for federal agencies is set to run out Sept.
-30. Both parties will be seeking to avoid a government shutdown in the weeks before the midterm elections, but they will have to work out differences over issues like the COVID-19 aid, which has been a sticking point for many months as the White House has said more money is needed for vaccines and testing and Republicans have pointed to the trillions that have already been approved and money that is still unspent.
+30. Both parties will be seeking to avoid a government shutdown in the weeks before the midterm elections, but they will have to work out differences over issues like the COVID-19 aid, which has been a sticking point for many months as the White House has said more money is needed for vaccines and testing and Republicans have pointed to the trillions that have already been approved.

+In Friday’s request, the White House is seeking $7.1 billion to procure additional vaccines and for replenishing personal protective equipment in the Strategic National Stockpile, among other measures.
+Another $8 billion would go to accelerate research for next-generation vaccines and therapeutics.

 White House press secretary Karine Jean-Pierre said the White House has repeatedly warned that there would be trade-offs if that money wasn't approved, and “that is precisely what happened.”
 The lack of free testing kits, for example, “leaves our domestic testing capacity diminished for a potential fall surge," she said.

-The administration is also asking for $4.5 billion to bolster its efforts to fight monkeypox.
+The administration is also asking for $4.5 billion to bolster its efforts to fight monkeypox amid the ongoing outbreak.
 Officials said they have already depleted significant reserves from the national stockpile to provide over 1.1 million vials of vaccine.

 The money would help ensure access to vaccinations, testing and treatment, and also help fund the global effort to fight the disease, administration officials said.